briansmith/ring/README.md

 The C API
 =========
-The C API is the same as BoringSSL's, except that its SSL/TLS, X.509, ASN.1 APIs, error stack mechanism, and many parts of the EVP interface have been permanently removed.
-Currently, the C API also does not expose HMAC, HKDF, and PBKDF2 because the C wrappers around the new Rust implementations have not been implemented yet.
+The C API is the same as BoringSSL's, except that its SSL/TLS, X.509, ASN.1 APIs, and error stack mechanism, have been permanently removed.
+Currently, the C API also does not expose the EVP, HMAC, HKDF, and PBKDF2 interfaces, but only because the C wrappers around the new Rust implementations have not been implemented yet.
 The currently plan is to support a C interface that is the same as or similar to BoringSSL's.

 See
 [this](https://github.com/briansmith/ring/blob/master/BUILDING.md#building-the-c-library-on-windows)